-O’Regan has said the federal government is “intent on getting it done” and Prime Minister Justin Trudeau responded to the Biden permit cancellation by vowing to fight to save the project.
+Natural Resources Minister O’Regan has said the federal government is “intent on getting it done” and Prime Minister Justin Trudeau responded to the Biden permit cancellation by vowing to fight to save the project.

-Alberta, meanwhile, has bet more than a billion dollars on the project moving forward.
+Alberta, meanwhile, bet $1.5 billion dollars on the project moving forward.
 Earlier this year, Premier Jason Kenney’s United Conservative Party government announced a $1.5 billion investment in TC Energy through stocks, as well as a $6 billion loan guarantee in 2021 to help complete the pipeline.

 Construction on the 269-kilometre Canadian portion of the pipeline began this summer.
 According to a fall update, construction is underway at the five pump stations in Alberta and along the pipeline right-of-way.

 Enbridge’s Line 3 pipeline aims to replace the existing 34-inch diameter pipe running from outside of Edmonton to Superior, Wisconsin, with a 36-inch pipe along most of the route to nearly double its capacity to 760,000 barrels per day, according to the U.S. project page.

 Construction of the $5.3 billion Canadian portion of the Line 3 replacement is complete and began operating at the end of last year, but there are fresh delays on construction south of the border.

-Significant construction work was put off until 2021 when a Minnesota pollution regulator said in June it would hold public hearings on the project this summer.
-Prior to this, the Financial Post reported late last year that analysts expected the pipeline replacement would be in operation by the end of this year.
+Significant construction work was put off until 2021 when a Minnesota pollution regulator said in June it would hold public hearings on key water permits for the Enbridge project.
+The contested case hearing was requested by environmental groups and two Indigenous Nations.